 Medicare vs Medicaid: How Medicaid Works

-While each state’s coverage varies (some provide optometrist services, dental benefits and physical therapy), the federal government requires that there is coverage for the following services — as long as they’re deemed “medically necessary.”
+Each state’s Medicaid coverage varies (for example: some provide vision services, dental benefits and physical therapy).
+But the federal government requires Medicaid to cover all the following services — as long as they’re deemed “medically necessary”:

 - X-rays